 Quality • Unique • Exquisite

-The pressure produced in the impression forces the ink into the fibers of the paper, making the image not only tactile, but also, once dry, the ink will be embedded in the paper.
-Engraving printing starts with a copper plate that is engraved or etched with the reverse copy of the image.
-Ink is then forced into the crevices of the etched plate; paper is then pressed into the plate forcing the ink to adhere to the paper creating a raised impression from the ink and the lightly embossed paper - the paper is literally raised by the pressure.
+Engraving starts with a copper, zinc or steel plate that is engraved or etched with the reverse copy of the image.
+Ink is then forced into the crevices of the engraved plate.
+Paper is pressed into the plate forcing the ink to adhere to the paper creating a raised impression from the ink and the lightly embossed paper - the paper is literally raised by the pressure.

 Captain Printworks is one of the few of engravers in Canada.